cn0047/stash/ed/t/systemdesign.md

 * Maintainability (code that can easily be understood, refactored and upgraded).

-CAP Theorem states that in a distributed system, it is impossible to simultaneously guarantee all of the following (pick 2out of 3):
+CAP Theorem states that in a distributed system, it is impossible to simultaneously guarantee all of the following (pick 2 out of 3):
 * Consistency - data is the same across the cluster.
 * Availability - ability to access cluster even if node goes down.
 * Partition tolerance - cluster continues to function even if communication break between 2 nodes (network partitioning).